keithpickering/keithpickering.github.io/_posts/2015-01-01-css-business-card.md

 ---

 <p class="post--full__excerpt">
-	Real business cards are a waste of paper, I guess.
+	Real business cards are a waste of paper, I guess
 </p>

 In reality I do all my work online so there's no real need for business cards.
 But this was a fun little project.